Relintai/pandemonium_engine_docs/03_usage/03_3d/09_environment_and_post_processing.md

 This is mostly useful when wanting to override an existing environment, but in general it's a better idea to use the option below.

-#### WorldEnvironment node
+#### WorldEnvironment3D node

-The WorldEnvironment node can be added to any scene, but only one can exist per active scene tree.
+The WorldEnvironment3D node can be added to any scene, but only one can exist per active scene tree.
 Adding more than one will result in a warning.

 ![](img/environment_world.png)